 Reading is a really important part of your child’s development as well as being an amazing journey into new worlds, real and imagined.
 Ideally, we would like the children to read each evening for a short time.
 However, we realise that this is not always possible.
 As a minimum, we ask that the children read at home with an adult at least four times a week.
 We ask that this reading is noted in their planner.
 Please write in the planner when your child has finished the book and we will change it the same day.

-PLEASE MAKE SURE THEY BRING THEIR READING FOLDER IN EVERY DAY EVEN IF THEY HAVEN’T READ THE NIGHT BEFORE.
+PLEASE MAKE SURE THEY BRING THEIR READING BOOK IN EVERY DAY EVEN IF THEY HAVEN’T READ THE NIGHT BEFORE.

 We ask children to use our ‘Ideas for Homework’ help sheet to choose two independent learning projects to undertake each half term.
 This help sheet will be given out at the start of each half term.
 Details can also be found by scrolling down to the relevant half term.

-In addition to these projects, we ask children to complete spelling homework every evening and additional maths and English homework as required.
-This will be given our on a Friday for completion by the following Friday.
+In addition to these projects, we ask children to complete spelling and mental mathematics homework every evening and additional maths and English homework as required.
+This will be given out on a Friday for completion by the following Friday.